Metra: Proposed routes

-Metra proposed two routes in the early 2000s, SouthEast Service, which would connect some portions of the southern suburbs with downtown Chicago, and the Suburban Transit Access Route, which would connect various suburbs with each other without going into downtown.
+Metra proposed two routes in the early 2000s: the SouthEast Service, which would connect some portions of the southern suburbs with downtown Chicago; and the Suburban Transit Access Route, which would connect various suburbs with each other without going into downtown.
 As of 2020, only the SouthEast Service is still being considered.

+In 2023, the Illinois Department of Transportation selected Metra as the agency to run restored rail service to Rockford.

 Pre-Metra routes

 Several commuter lines were discontinued before Metra was established.
 The Illinois Central West Line from present-day Millennium Station to Addison, Illinois, (closed 1931), Pennsylvania Railroad line to Valparaiso, Indiana, (closed 1935), New York Central line from LaSalle Street Station to Elkhart, Indiana, (closed 1964), and four Chicago & North Western lines to St. Charles, Aurora, Freeport, and Kenosha-Harvard (all municipalities in Illinois and Wisconsin, closed 1930–51).
 The Burlington Route had service between Aurora and West Chicago, Illinois (closed 1943).
 Chicago Eastern Illinois operated commuter service on this line out of Dearborn Station to Dolton and Momence, respectively.
 The Chicago and Eastern Illinois commuter line to Momence, Illinois, ended in 1935, while the Chicago and Western Indiana service to Dolton, Illinois, was discontinued in 1964.
 Chicago Great Western had commuter service to DeKalb, Illinois (closed 1906).
 Santa Fe service to Joliet, Illinois (closed 1903).
 However, Metra runs service to Joliet, Illinois, on two routes: Heritage Corridor and Rock Island District.